okusako-taishi/sample-market/README.md

 ### Association
 - has_many :products
-- belongs_to :card
+- has_one :card
-- belongs_to :destination
+- has_one :destination

 ## productテーブル
 |column|Type|Options|